 The Pechanga court’s results match those from studies on peacemaking courts.
 Data show a better than 90 percent settlement rate across multiple courts, including the Organized Village of Kake and the Washtenaw County (Michigan) Trial Court , which became the first state court to use peacemaking.

 Successful elements of peacemaking courts provide insights not only into dispute resolution and justice in Indian Country but for American courts as well.
-U.S. Supreme Court Justice Sandra Day O’Connor wrote in 1997, “the Indian tribal courts’ development of further methods of dispute resolution … provide a model from which the Federal and State courts can benefit.”
+Supreme Court of the United States Justice Sandra Day O’Connor wrote in 1997, “the Indian tribal courts’ development of further methods of dispute resolution … provide a model from which the Federal and State courts can benefit.”

 Five Tips for Implementing Peacemaking Strategies

 From Senior Peacemaker Judge Joaquin Fletcher

 Create a Level Playing Field

 The peacemaking session in our court starts with the parties, judges, advisers, social services, or others sitting at a round table.
 The judges do not wear robes; business or traditional attire is appropriate.
 The round table and lack of formal attire help provide a level playing field for all.

 At the beginning of the session, everyone is introduced and shakes hands.
 An opening prayer or meditation is done, focusing on the healing and well-being of the parties (a deep-breathing exercise may be done as well).
 These actions help calm the parties and enable them to be focused on the hearing, as well as reducing the tension that may exist among the parties.

 Listen and Respect